subabrain/PHP-GTK3-Encrypt/README.md

 8. Copy this .dll file to the folder “ext” in your extracted “php” folder.

-9. Okay – now Download all DLLS – in the “dlls” Folder here in my repository.
+9. Okay – now Download all .dll files – in the “dlls” Folder here in my repository.

 10. Now Copy all “.dll” Files to the root folder of the extracted “php” folder.